SoftUni-Internal/interactive-content/EN/07-Spring-Essentials/01-Thymeleaf.md

 ```

-- Create dynamic URLs, it is also called path variable
+- We can create dynamic URLs, it is also called path variable:

 ```js
 <a th:href="@{/games/{id}/edit(id=${game.id})}">Edit</a>